Youth Advisory Board

 Cedric shared “I have learned to listen, understand, and embrace the youthfulness in myself and others.
 Lack of involvement and bonding between individuals spawns the harvest of hate, which is why organizations like the Sandy Hook Promise and SAVE Promise Clubs are needed in today’s society.
 One word can change a mindset, two words can make an impact, but one action can change a life.”
 Cedric wants to devote himself entirely to making the world a more peaceful and promising place.
 Cedric believes that living one’s life in anger only serves to deprive an individual of the opportunity for growth.

 Advisor: Jillian West & Jennifer Serban

-Braelyn Willis is a Junior at Steele Canyon Charter High School in San Diego, California.
-She will be starting her 5th year in SAVE and her first year serving as a member of the Youth Advisory Board.
-She is so grateful and excited for this wonderful opportunity to be a part of the national voice for SAVE Promise Clubs and Sandy Hook Promise that shares the same passion as her which is working to end the violence in communities and schools across the nation.
+Braelyn Willis is an upcoming Senior at Steele Canyon Charter High School in San Diego, California.
+She will be starting her 6th year in SAVE and her second year serving as a member of the Youth Advisory Board for the SAVE Promise Club.
+She is so excited and thankful for this wonderful opportunity to be a part of the national youth voice for Sandy Hook Promise for a second year to share her passion in working to end the violence in communities and schools across the nation.

-Braelyn has just become a leader after her first year in a program at her high school called Cougar Crew that trains students to put on a Freshman Orientation and welcome in the incoming Freshman.
+Braelyn is a home group leader in a program at her high school, called Cougar Crew, that trains students to host Freshman Orientation and welcome the incoming Freshman.
 She attends the Fellowship of Christian Athletes Club every week at her school and is very involved in her church, New Creations, as she has sung in the choir since she was 6 and is currently a part of the Youth Ministry.

 Past youth advisory boards: